thaydan/ocp8/CONTRIBUTING.md

 For a better version management, it is recommended to

-1. Create issues for each modification to be made
+1. Create issues for each modification that must be made
 2. Create a branch corresponding to the issue you want to process
 3. Make a pull request from the branch to master to publish the changes